limine-bootloader/limine/PROTOCOL.md

 If the kernel is a position independent executable, the bootloader is free to relocate it as it sees fit, potentially performing KASLR (as specified by the config).

+## Caching

+### x86_64

+All HHDM memory regions are mapped using write-back (WB) caching, except framebuffer regions which are mapped using write-combining (WC) caching.

+The MTRRs are left as the firmware set them up.

+The PAT's (Page Attribute Table) layout is unspecified and the OS should not be making assumptions about it.

 ## Entry machine state